stephensalim/aws-well-architected-labs/content/Operational Excellence/200_Labs/200_Automating_operations_with_playbooks_and_runbooks/2_simulate_application_issue.md

     ![Section3 Canary](/Operations/200_Automating_operations_with_playbooks_and_runbooks/Images/section3-canary-monitor.png)

-## Congratulations !

 You have now completed the second section of the lab.

 You should still have the `simulate_request.sh` running in the background simulating a large influx of traffic to your API.
 This causes the application to respond slowly and time out periodically.
-The Cloudwatch Alarm will be triggering and performance issue notifications sent to your System Operator to prompt them into action.
+The CloudWatch Alarm will be triggering and performance issue notifications sent to your System Operator to prompt them into action.

 This concludes **Section 2** of this lab.
-Click 'Next step' to continue to the next section of the lab where we will build an automated playbook to assist investigation of the issue.
+Click 'Next step' to continue to the next section of the lab where we will build an automated **playbook** to assist investigation of the issue.

-{{< prev_next_button link_prev_url="../2_configure_ecs_repository_and_deploy_application_stack/" link_next_url="../3_build_execute_investigative_playbook/" />}}
+{{< prev_next_button link_prev_url="../2_configure_ecs_repository_and_deploy_application_stack/" link_next_url="../3_build_run_investigative_playbook/" />}}

 ___
 **END OF SECTION 2**